netscaler/citrix-adc-aws-cloudformation/templates/ha_3_nic_mz/fresh-vpc/README.md

 ## CloudFormation Template description
+> If VPC, subnets, iGateway already exists and ADCs are to be provisioned on these resources, refer [ha_3nic_mz on existing-vpc](https://github.com/citrix/citrix-adc-aws-cloudformation/tree/master/templates/ha_3_nic_mz/existing-vpc)

 This template deploys a VPC, with 3 subnets (Management, client, server) for 2 Availability Zones.
   It deploys an Internet Gateway, with a default  route on the public subnets.
   This template also creates a HA pair across Availability Zones with two instance of Citrix ADC: